 When will my dress be completed?
 At your initial fitting we will schedule your second fitting and final fitting.
 Your second fitting will usually be 3-4 weeks before the wedding.
 Alterations will be sewn but not trimmed or made permanent yet, and small tweaks can be made.
 We will decide on how the dress will be bustled at the second fitting as well.
 The third fitting you will try the dress on again, show you how the dress is bustled, and help you find any additional accessories you may need, as this will probably be the last time you'll have to try on accessories with the gown before the big day!

 How much will it cost?
-About 50% of our alterations fall between $300-700, depending on the extent of work, type of fabric, etc. We will give you an estimate in your initial fitting, and an initial 50% deposit along with a signed contract will be required before we begin the alterations.
-The remaining 50% will be due at the second fitting.
+The majority of our alterations fall between $300-900, depending on the extent of work, type of fabric, etc. We will give you a cost estimate in your initial fitting, and an initial 50% deposit along with a signed contract will be required before we begin the alterations.
+The remaining 50% will be due at the final fitting.
 All major credit cards and checks accepted.
-If you'd prefer to do a consultation for pricing before we start the alterations process you will be charged $50 at the consultation, which will be applied to your contract if you elect to book with us.
+All initial appointments require a $50 deposit with booking, which will be credited to your overall cost if you choose to proceed with alterations with Ette after your initial fitting.
+We are happy to accommodate earlier consultations for an additional fee of $50.

 What if my dress is the wrong size?
 If you have bought a sample or a dress that is two or more sizes too big or too small there is no guarantee that we will be able to reconstruct the dress to fit you well.
 We will let you know what's possible during your initial consultation, but please be aware that resizing alterations typically start at $900.